-Students, teachers, seniors, military and first responders: As a member of any of select groups, you should certainly make the most of your benefits.
+Students, teachers, seniors, military and first responders: As a member of any of the select groups, you should certainly make the most of your benefits.
 Major athletic brands such as Nike, Adidas, Under Armour and Reebok offer discounts from 10 to 20 percent off to customers who fall under one of the categories.
-You might be surprised to learn a number of higher-end names also do the same, including Kate Spade and Club Monaco, while fast-fashion destinations (think Topshop) as well as big-box retailers like Target are more recognized for this service.
+You might be surprised to learn a number of higher-end names also do the same, including Kate Spade and Club Monaco, while fast-fashion destinations (think Topshop), as well as big-box retailers like Target, are more recognized for this service.

 2. Become a product tester

 Testing products is another easy way to acquire samples of pairs that you’d otherwise have to pay full price to own.
 Although companies differ in policy, the general idea allows qualified participants to try out prototypes of shoes for free in exchange for feedback.
 While some businesses request you send them back and offer store credit as a reward for completing the test, others might actually let you keep the shoes.
-Brooks, New Balance and Saucony are among the more well-known brands that are willing to compensate their customers with freebies in order to improve product research and development.
+Nike, Adidas, Brooks, New Balance and Saucony are among the more well-known brands that are willing to compensate their customers with freebies in order to improve product research and development.